Cuisine of Quebec: History

 The Conquest of New France in 1760 brought some culinary changes to Québec.
 One of the immediate effects was the elimination of wine, as it could no longer be imported from France.
+Spirits became the drink of choice since they were the dominant alcohol traded in the British Empire.
 Another major change was the importation of the potato, which, in only a few decades, became a staple ingredient in Québec, dethroning bread in popularity.
 Sugar consumption also increased.
 Finally, the British imported many recipes like mashed potatoes, crumble, and meat pies.

 The selling of pork in marché Bonsecours in 1926.

 Because tensions with the young United States alleviated, the period following the Aroostook War in 1839 saw increased interaction between Québec and New England.
 Some recipes inspired by the cultural exchange included fèves au lard, ketchup aux fruits, and date squares.
 The socio-economic standing of French Canadians also fell to deplorable levels; the intense poverty pushed them to simplify their meals.
 Recipes for bouillon were now almost nothing more than warm water.
 Alcoholic beverages were rarely consumed, and butter was either used sparingly or absent.
 Some famine foods like ploye emerged during this period.
+Lastly, the 1800s also saw the gradual dethroning of spirits by beer, aided by industrialized beer productions, high British immigration and the expansion of railways.

 By the early 1900s, conditions had improved somewhat, though French Canadians were still poor.
 Most families would often eat a mix of potatoes and pork on their plate, which is still a staple combination today.
 During this period, the passenger pigeon, called tourte in French, also became extinct.
 Because this bird's meat had been used to fill the pie-like dishes known as tourtières, the tourtière recipe had to change.
 Farm-raised meats like beef and pork were usually chosen as the substitutes.

-The Great Depression of the 1930s saw the creation of new recipes like pâté chinois ("Chinese pie") and pouding chômeur ("unemployed man's pudding") that were delicious and cost-conscious.
+The Great Depression of the 1930s saw the creation of pâté chinois ("Chinese pie") and pouding chômeur ("unemployed man's pudding").
 Immigration after this period diversified; immigrants no longer came only from the British Isles but also from other parts of Europe.
 Jewish specialties like bagels and Eastern Europe-style smoked meat became popular, resulting in the creation of Montréal-style smoked meat and Montréal-style bagels.